Think the remnants of your dinner belong in the trash? Think again! There are loads of ways to make the most of scraps as well as almost-spoiled food.

 Keep your guac green with a little help from the oft-overlooked avocado pit.
 “Instead of throwing it out, store the avocado pit in a jar with the guacamole,” Greutman says.
 “It will keep it from turning brown, and can even help store-bought varieties maintain their color longer.”
 Big fan of all things Tex-Mex?
 Don’t miss these 20 Healthy Mexican Recipes!

-Keep Brown Sugar Soft
+Use Marshmallows to Keep Brown Sugar Soft

 Whether you have leftover marshmallows from summer s’mores or your Thanksgiving sweet potato pie, there’s no reason to let them go to waste.
 Skip the terra cotta brown bear and use a handful of them to keep brown sugar soft.
 Layer them on top of the sweet brown stuff in a sealed bag or airtight container to prevent the remaining sugar from turning rock hard.